danascape/sworkflow/README.md

+<h1 align="center">sworkflow</h1>
-sworkflow is a simple and easy-to-use tool to compile linux kernel.
+It is a simple and easy-to-use tool to compile linux kernel.

-The documentation can eb found in docs/.
+The documentation can be found in Documentation/.

 # Contributing
 We appreciate that you want to contribute to the project's improvement.